 We arrived in the early afternoon and had half day to get acquainted with the city.
 We kicked off our tour at the Jardins des Tuileries — a perfect spot for people watching and settling in.
 Then we headed out for the 45-minute walk to the Eiffel Tower from there.

 A long walk across the city works well to get an idea of directions and distances in the city.
 We pre-booked our tickets at the Eiffel Tower which I highly recommend!
 There is a weather risk in this strategy, but we saved an hour of waiting in line.
 The reservation (no additional fee) allows you to head straight to the platform where you take a second elevator to get to the summit.
 At that point, you still need to wait in line to get to the top (45 minutes), but we still saved an hour of time.
+If, after visiting the tower, your kids have energy to burn off or you want to treat them to ice cream, make time to play in the Champ de Mars.

 Finally, we ended our day with a stroll and dinner on the Champs–Elysées.
 We were lucky to find Bistro Romain that night with nice outdoor seating, a kids’ menu, and value-oriented pricing.